 Having performed from Fiji to London Ivor has now crossed the pond to the spiritual homeland of his music, New Orleans, and is bringing his unmistakable brand of song writing and guitar playing to fresh sets of ears and eyes.
 A continuing residency at the venerable Chickie Wah Wah, and appearances at New Orleans Cigar Box Guitar Festival, along with the opportunity to support a wide spectrum of artists such as Jon Cleary, Alvin Youngblood Heart, Smoky Greenwell, John Fohl, Meschiya Lake, Tom McDermott, and Ian Moore, has found Ivor accrue a new legion of listeners in the Big Easy.
 Tours through the heartland of the Mississippi Delta - including stints at the legendary Ground Zero Blues Club - have firmly entrenched him in the culture of deep south blues.

-Possessing a maturity in song and skill far beyond his twenty seven years, Ivor is poised to make a huge splash.
+Possessing a maturity in song and skill far beyond his twenty eight years, Ivor is poised to make a huge splash.
 Whether transporting his listeners to a heaving juke joint, a candlelit club, or a dusty Caribbean seaside shack, Ivor has the ability to draw audiences of all generations into his music – and keep them there.